robotchickn1/SSSIHL_roadshow/README.md

 # Procedure:
 ## Part 1:
-1. Open Ubuntu with the vsdsquadron.vdi SATA.
+1. Open Ubuntu with the vsdsquadron.vdi SATA mounted.
 2. Open the terminal (by pressing `ctrl + alt + t` and type the following to install gedit - a text editor for many Linux distributions.
 ```
    sudo apt install gedit